moonorblue/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+For this F1 racing car simulator I will use cardboards to create a "F1 steering wheel" - like prototype and "pedals", working with Pi with the screen and the capacitive sensor and the gyro sensor.
+The screen can show current speed and the the capacitive sensor and detect user the movement on the pedal.
+The gyro sensor would detect the direction of the steering wheel.

 **b. explain the selection.**

+Because this prototype is a "simulator", I think the size of the the "sterring wheel to be the similar size or at least not too small for user to use.
+And for the "pedals", it should be big enough for user to "use" by the foot.

 ### Part 2.